pkarabut-bw/embedded-integration/docs/integration-api-specification.md

 ## 1. Overview

 This document specifies the integration contracts and interaction protocols between the **Takeoff** service and the **Estimator** service.
 These two services communicate over HTTP using JSON payloads.
 Takeoff is the authoritative source for condition data and quantity summaries.
-Estimator is a consumer that receives data from Takeoff and displays it.
+Estimator is a consumer that receives data from Takeoff and maintains a local copy.

 ### Key Principles

-- Takeoff is the single source of truth for all condition data and computed summaries.
+- **Takeoff** is the single source of truth for all condition data and computed summaries.
-- Estimator does not compute summaries.
+- **Estimator** does not compute summaries.
 It receives and stores them exactly as provided by Takeoff.
+- Communication is **bidirectional**:
-- Communication is bidirectional: Takeoff pushes change/deletion callbacks to Estimator; Estimator can pull snapshots from Takeoff.
+  - Takeoff **pushes** change/deletion callbacks to Estimator (fire-and-forget)
+  - Estimator **pulls** snapshots from Takeoff on demand or after deletions
 - All endpoints use `application/json` with camelCase property naming.
+- **KEY CHANGE**: Deletion callbacks now trigger **automatic snapshot pulls** to Estimator to ensure consistency.

 ---